Arizona Vegetable Planting Guide: A Visual Guide for Low Desert Vegetables

 Luffa

-Grows best from seed
+- Grows best from seed

-Good to know: Once gourd is longer than 6 inches, the insides become fibrous and it is too tough to eat.
+- Once gourd is longer than 6 inches, the insides become fibrous and it is too tough to eat.

 Malabar Spinach

-How to grow Malabar Spinach:
+How to grow Malabar spinach in the low desert of Arizona:

-Grows best from seed or transplant
+- Grows best from seed or transplant

-Good to know: Although Malabar spinach tolerates hot Arizona summers, it is a tropical plant and needs consistent moisture throughout the growing season.
+- Although Malabar spinach tolerates hot Arizona summers, it is a tropical plant and needs consistent moisture throughout the growing season.
 For best flavor, keep soil evenly moist.

 Arizona Vegetable Planting Guide: A Visual Guide for Low Desert Vegetables (continued)